Shopify website builder review – all-around eCommerce star

 And there's even a little search engine result preview.

-SEO Optimizer is an option many people pick to save themselves from various SEO-related troubles.
+Booster and SEO Image Optimizer is an option many people pick to save themselves from various SEO-related troubles.

 Sadly, it's also a premium pick.
 The free version, however, will still give you an SEO audit, and help to optimize images, so they're completely SEO-friendly.

-The paid plan will cost nearly $30 a month, and offers full SEO, meta tag optimization, as well as fixes broken links, and helps you get into Google's snippet results.
+The paid plan costs nearly $39.00 a month, and offers full SEO and meta tag optimization.
+It also fixes broken links, and helps you get into Google's snippet results.

 Blogging